AdaCore/spark2014/docs/lrm/source/mapping-spec.rst

 intentionally done in order to illustrate both legal and illegal access attempts.

 |SPARK| shares Ada2012's visibility rules.
 No restrictions have been applied
-in terms of visibility and thus no |SPARK| code is provided in this section.
+in terms of visibility.
+Note that |SPARK| code does not require Inherit annotations.

 Specification of parent in SPARK 2005: